What Can You Do with a Physics Degree?

 What Can You Do With a Physics Degree?
 What Types of Jobs Are You Qualified For?

-You do not have to be a physicist when you major in physics.
+You do not need to be a physicist to major in physics.
 While the same Georgetown survey uncovered that about 20% of majors do move on to become physicists, there are other options that you need to be aware of.
-Physics is one area in physical sciences that is not really vocational in nature, but with your degree you will develop some very useful and marketable skills.
-One thing that employers specifically like is that someone who majored in physics will have learned to solve complex problems with unique solutions that often use math.
-This is why it is not out of the norm for employers hiring computer programmers, finance experts, healthcare administrators, and engineers may consider physics majors.
+Physics is one area in the physical sciences that is not inherently vocational, but with your degree, you will develop some beneficial and marketable skills.
+One thing that employers specifically appreciate is that someone who majored in physics will have learned to solve complex problems with innovative solutions that often require mathematical expertise.
+This is why it is not unusual for employers hiring computer programmers, finance experts, healthcare administrators, and engineers to consider physics majors.
 Since there is such a huge variety in titles that you can hold, majoring in this area may actually get you attention that others will not get.

 What is Your Earning Potential?

-There is such a huge variance in the earnings of physics majors just because of the variety in occupations.
+There is a significant variance in the earnings of physics majors due to the variety of occupations.
 If you are a physicist with a bachelor’s degree, you will earn an average of $45,000 per year.
-This starting salary goes up to $60,000 for graduate degree holders.
-Salaries in finance, healthcare administration, computer programming and engineering can exceed those for physicists.
-Just know, that the unemployment rate for physicists is 6.8%, which is much lower than the national average of 10%.
+The starting salary increases to $60,000 for individuals holding a graduate degree.
+Salaries in finance, healthcare administration, computer programming, and engineering can exceed those for physicists.
+Please note that the unemployment rate for physicists is 6.8%, which is significantly lower than the national average of 10%.

-Not all degrees offer students good value.
-If you would like to major in a discipline that will really stimulate your mind, physics could be an option.
-Many majors in this area are uncertain about their career paths, but with your physics degree there are more options than you might have thought to begin with.
+Not all degrees offer students good value for their money.
+If you would like to major in a discipline that will stimulate your mind, physics could be an option.
+Many majors in this area are uncertain about their career paths, but with your physics degree, there are more options than you might have thought to begin with.

 Related: